 Well, validation is all about analyzing the functionalities of a product in detail.
 As a validation tester, you must always remember to report the deviations then and there in order to obtain optimum results in testing.

-Every test case that is written should be sharp, concise and understandable even to the common man.
-Validation tester should ensure that the right product is being developed against the specified requirements.
+Every test case that is written should be sharp, concise, and understandable even to the common man.
+The validation tester should ensure that the right product is being developed against the specified requirements.

 As a guide for validation testing, I have covered the process associated with validation.

-Design qualification that involves the validation plan, Installation qualification that talks about the hardware-software installment, an Operational qualification that involves the entire system testing, Performance qualification that involves the user acceptance testing which provides the authorization for production.
+Design qualification involves the validation plan, Installation qualification that talks about the hardware-software installment, Operational qualification that involves the entire system testing, and Performance qualification that involves the user acceptance testing which provides the authorization for production.

-Hope this article would have enriched your knowledge on the concept of Validation Testing!!
+Hope this article would have enriched your knowledge of the concept of Validation Testing!!